Extracting data from the internet can be incredibly useful.

 - Find your API key by clicking on the "profile" icon in the top-right corner of the toolbar.
 Click "Account" and you will see your API key listed.

-- Replace the PROJECT_TOKEN with the actual project token from the "Settings" tab of your project.
+- In the URL above, replace PROJECT_TOKEN with the actual project token from the "Settings" tab of your project.

 - Replace the API_KEY with the API key from your account.